MeetMangrove/playbook/how_to_playbook.md

 #####When to use this method ?
 * When you are absolutely certain that no one is editing the playbook at the same time as you do.
-* If someone else is editing it at the same time, you can erase her work when saving yours
+**WARNING : If someone else is editing it at the same time, you can erase her work when saving yours**

 #####What to do ?